MikeHankinson/PyBer_Analysis/README.md

 * Table 1 provides a summary of the ride sharing business by city type.
 Specific items of note include the following:
   * 63% of gross revenue from urban markets with 30% from suburban areas and the balance, rural.
   * Rural drivers account for 2.6% of the total driver workforce yet bring in nearly 7% of revenue.
   * Average fare per driver in rural areas are 335% that of urban drivers.
 While suburban drivers are 238% that of their urban counter parts.

+ * Figure 2 further demonstrates the disparity in gross revenue between city types over time.
+For each, there is monthly fluctuation, yet little movement in trend.

 ## Recommendations
 * With potential saturation in the urban markets, focus on development of suburban and rural businesses.
 * Entice rural customer growth with short-term discounted prices or provide loyalty discounts for repeat riders.
-*
+* Provide additional resources (drivers) in potential growth markets (rural and suburban).

 ----------------------------------------------------------------------------------
 ### Appendix of Figures and Tables